Lucius Licinius Lucullus (praetor 104 BC): The Vettian Slave Revolt

 Lucullus was elected as one of the praetors for 104 BC, probably Praetor Peregrinus, the magistrate responsible for hearing appeals and judicial cases in Italy outside of the city of Rome.
-During his praetorship a young Roman knight (Eques), Titus Minucius Vettius, led a slave revolt around the city of Capua in Campania.
+During his praetorship a young Roman knight (Eques), Titus Vettius led a slave revolt around the city of Capua in Campania.

-Vettius had fallen in love with a beautiful young slave girl and, promising to pay her owner the huge sum of seven Attic talents, had he been permitted to take her.
+Vettius had fallen in love with a beautiful young slave girl and, promising to pay her owner the huge sum of seven Attic talents, had been permitted to take her.
 However, when the time within which it had been agreed that payment would be made expired, Vettius was unable to fulfil his promise.
 A further extension of his credit was agreed but, when this again ran out, Vettius panicked.
 Kidnapping and murdering all his creditors, as well as the girl's owner, he then armed his slaves and declared himself the King of Campania, proclaiming that all slaves who deserted their masters to join him would be free.
 Soon an army of seven-hundred escaped slaves were terrorising the Campanian countryside, killing all those who refused to join them.

 When news reached Rome of the revolt, the Senate appointed Lucullus, then praetor, 'to apprehend the fugitives.'
-Diodorus records that upon his arrival at Capua, Lucullus had four thousand infantry and four hundred cavalry under his command and that Vettius had a force of about three thousand five hundred.
+Diodorus records that upon his arrival at Capua, Lucullus had 4,000 infantry and 400 cavalry under his command and that Vettius had a force of about 3,500.
 Upon learning of Lucullus' approach, Vettius and his men had taken up positions on a nearby hill which they had hastily fortified, and waited.
 Lucullus' first assault against the rebels was repulsed, given their advantage of the higher ground.
 So Lucullus tried a different strategy.
 Making contact with Apollonius, Vettius's general, Lucullus promised him that he would receive no punishment for his part in the rebellion if he were to co-operate with Rome and turn all he could against Vettius.
-Apollonius, fearing for his life, accepted the offer and, with the rebels now fighting amongst themselves, Lucullus was able to easily defeat them and put an end to the revolt.
+Apollonius accepted the offer and, with the rebels now fighting amongst themselves, Lucullus was able to easily defeat them and put an end to the revolt.
 Vettius himself, seeing that all was lost, committed suicide before he was captured.
 All the rebels who were taken prisoner were executed, save Apollonius who, true to his word, Lucullus pardoned and set free.

 The Second Sicilian Slave Revolt

-In 104 BC, while Lucullus was suppressing the revolt of Vettius, a second more serious slave rebellion broke out on Sicily.